 Protoss often proxy their tech building early on for an attack, and Terran lose the game immediately when they are not prepared well.
 This post discusses the response toward the two mainstream proxy tech builds.

 Protoss can proxy a tech building early on by placing the second Pylon close to opponent’s base, and this is done by delaying the second Nexus (read this for more information).
-The attack has huge potential to end the game, and Terran must response correctly.
+The attack has huge potential to end the game, and Terran must respond correctly.
 However, while defending a specific attack is a challenge itself, knowing what type of attack it is is another problem.
 As discussed in another post previously, proxy itself has a metagame, because the plausible attack options require different response.

 The two mainstream proxy attacks are